Glossary

 Reflexive verb

-Reflexives Verb; a verb which is used with a reflexive pronoun sich (self) in the sense of "oneself" or "itself"
+Reflexives Verb; a verb where the subject and the object are one and the same.
+Always used with a reflexive pronoun (sich) in the sense of myself, yourself, etc.

-(compare: Partly reflexive verb, Unreal reflexive verb, Reciprocal verb)
+See also: Partly reflexive verb, Unreal reflexive verb, Reciprocal verb

 Relative clause